Anna Gülcher

 Academic / research experience

-Principal Investigator on research project dedicated to unravelling the mysteries behind Venus’ tectonics and volcanism, awarded by the Swiss National Science Foundation.
+Principal Investigator on research project on Venus’ tectonics and volcanism, awarded by the Swiss National Science Foundation.

 • Postdoctoral researcher in Geophysics11.2022 - 12.2022